vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ```

 :::note
-See tunning parameters section below to adjust your runtime configuration
+See tuning parameters section below to adjust your runtime configuration.
 :::

 ### PostgreSQL configuration tuning